-Her other recordings include Countess Almaviva with Harnoncourt; Pamina and Nannetta with Abbado; Puccini Suor Angelica with Pappano; Strauss Vier letzte Lieder with Nézet-Séguin; Brahms Ein deutsches Requiem with Rattle (winner of a Grammy and Gramophone Award); Mahler Symphony No.4 with Harding; Handel's Neun deutsche Arien with the Akademie für Alte Musik Berlin; The Messiah with McCreesh; Pergolesi’s Stabat Mater with David Daniels and Fabio Biondi and a disc of Schumann songs with Ian Bostridge and Graham Johnson.
-She has released two CDs on the Sony Classical label; in 2014, her debut recital album Portraits, and in 2015, a greatly anticipated recording of Mozart arias with Daniel Harding and the Swedish Radio Symphony Orchestra, both discs have received great critical acclaim.
+Other recordings include Ariadne with Lothar Koenigs; Countess Almaviva with Harnoncourt; Pamina and Nannetta with Abbado; Strauss Vier letze Lieder with Nézet-Séguin; Brahms Ein deutsches Requiem with Rattle (winner of a Grammy and Gramophone Award); Mahler Symphony No.4 with Harding; Handel's Neun Deutsche Arien with the Akademie für Alte Musik Berlin; Handel’s Messiah with McCreesh; Pergolesi’s Stabat Mater with David Daniels and Fabio Biondi and a disc of Schumann songs with Ian Bostridge and Graham Johnson.
+She has released two acclaimed CDs on the Sony Classical label; in 2014, her debut recital album ‘Portraits’ with Malcolm Martineau, and in 2015, a greatly anticipated Mozart arias disc with Daniel Harding and the Swedish Radio Symphony Orchestra.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by the artist’s management.